 In November 2018, we entered into a Waiver and First Amendment to the Amended and Restated Credit Agreement amending certain terms of our outstanding credit facility.
 Under the amendment, our lenders waived our failure to meet certain financial covenants under the credit facility, and the debt covenants were reset, among other modifications.
-We had failed to comply, for the months ended May 31, 2018, July 31, 2018, and August 31, 2018, with the minimum adjusted quick ratio and for the quarter ended September 30, 2018 with the maximum consolidated leverage ratio and the minimum consolidated fixed charge coverage ratio.
+We had failed to comply, for the months ended May 31, 2018, July 31, 2018, and August 31, 2018, with the Minimum Adjusted Quick Ratio and for the quarter ended September 30, 2018 with the Maximum Consolidated Fixed Charge Coverage Ratio.